Latest on new pathology laboratory works

 25 November 2020

-Work is due to start soon on the site of our new purpose-built, dedicated pathology laboratory on the St James’s University Hospital site.
+Demolition work on the site of our new purpose-built, dedicated pathology laboratory at St James’s University Hospital will soon be completed.

 Once up and running the new laboratory will serve hospitals across Leeds, West Yorkshire and Harrogate and will allow the Trust to bring many of its pathology services together into a purpose-built laboratory.